vvvwilla/AI_Design_Midterm_Homework_24212020206/README.md

 the face.
 It's the widow here for a big as a break for the road, and they want to be many to her find the first.”
 ```

+Our model still has certain shortcomings in data processing and response speed, and we will continue to optimize and enhance our training capabilities.